Information for Undiagnosed Patients

 TELL YOUR GP ABOUT ‘MAYBE IT’S MITO’

-The Mito Foundation understands that finding health professionals who are familiar with mito can be a frustrating experience.
-To try to ease this stress, we have collated an ever growing list of GPs, health professionals, including neurologists, neurogeneticists, metabolic disease specialists, and allied health professionals who have experience in diagnosing, treating, and managing patients with mitochondrial disease.
-Please contact the Helpline to find out about health professionals in your area.
+The Mito Foundation understands that finding health professionals who are familiar with mitochondrial disease (mito) can be a frustrating experience.
+To try to ease this stress, we have collated an ever growing list of health professionals including neurologists, GPs, neurogeneticists, metabolic disease specialists, and allied health professionals who have experience in diagnosing, treating, and managing people with mitochondrial disease or suspected of having mito.
+Please contact the Helpline to find health professionals in your area.

-If you have a great GP who understands mito, please encourage them to join the Mito Professionals Directory and help more mito patients.
-Invite them to find out more by calling Rebecca Davis on 02 8033 4113 or by visiting:
+If you have a great GP or another health professional who understands mito, please encourage them to join the Mito Professionals Directory and help more mito patients.
+Invite them to find out more by calling the foundation on 02 8033 4113, emailing email@example.com or by visiting:

 The Mito Foundation provides a variety of support services for people with mito and those awaiting a diagnosis.